lucasjwilber/quotes/README.md

 -To get a random quote that contains a given word, enter `./gradlew run --args [word]`

+-To force a random quote from the local saved file, enter `./gradlew run --args 'local'`

 Tests were written with help from @dfa: https://stackoverflow.com/questions/1119385/junit-test-for-system-out-println